openedx-unsupported/registrar/README.rst

 API Documentation
 -----------------

 Endpoints of this api can be tested using the swagger page served on the ``/api-docs`` path.
-This UI is driven by an openapi specification in `api.yaml <./api.yaml>`_.
+This UI is driven by edX api-doc-tools, which makes use of openapi.
-A second version of this document, `.api-generated.yaml <./.api-generated.yaml>`_, can be generated to expose the spec to external tools that are unable to parse yaml anchors.
-All manual edits should be made to `api.yaml <./api.yaml>`_.
-The generated file should only be updated using the process outlined below.

 To add/update endpoints or parameters:
-  1. make your changes to api.yaml
+  1. make your changes to the @schema decorators associated with each endpoint
   2. restart the registrar application and validate appearance on the ``/api-docs`` page
-  3. before merging your changes run ``make api_generated``.
-This will create the expanded document.
-  4. commit new  `.api-generated.yaml <./.api-generated.yaml>`_ file

 License
 -------